 For the Filling

-Blend together the grated cheeses, nutmeg and black pepper and leave to stand.
+- Blend together the grated cheeses, egg, yeast, 8 g Baking Powder, nutmeg and black pepper and leave to stand.

-Cut your little fiadoni with a glass beaker or ravioli cutter and shape into a crescent.
-On each fiadone cut a small cross which will allow the pastry to breathe and the steam to escape as well as a little of the filling to crust up out the top.
+- Cut your little fiadoni with a glass beaker or ravioli cutter and shape into a crescent.
+On each fiadone at the top cut a small cross which will allow the pastry to breathe and the steam to escape as well as a little of the filling to crust up out the top.
 Brush each with beaten egg using a pastry brush.

-If you don’t have time for the above and would rather just make a pie, use a 30mm/12” pie tin that you have greased and floured and line with your bottom layer of rolled pastry.
+- If you don’t have time for the above and would rather just make a pie, use a 30mm/12” pie tin that you have greased and floured and line with your bottom layer of rolled pastry.
 Add the cheese filling and then give it a top pinching the sides together to seal and create decoration.
 Slit the middle with 2 small slits to let steam escape and brush with beaten egg.
-Bake for approximately 40 minutes at 160C.
+Bake for approximately 30 minutes at 180C.